Skip to main content

 Teaching Interests & Areas

-Professor Tsouvala teaches all levels of Greek and Roman history, as well as more specialized survey courses and seminars on Greco-Roman history, Alexander the Great, and Greek and Roman Women and Sexuality.
+Professor Tsouvala teaches all levels of Greek and Roman history, as well as more specialized survey courses and seminars on Greco-Roman history, Alexander the Great, and Greco-Roman Women and Sexuality.
 Professor Tsouvala also teaches Western Civilization I to 1500, First Year Latin, and Ancient Greek.

 Research Interests & Areas